steviemj17/wats-3020-dom-2/README.md

 <img src="./images/fetch-internet.png" style="display:inline-block;border:1px solid black" width="300" />
 </div>

+**3-data-jquery-internet**
-3. **3-data-jquery-internet** Use jquery to get the data and process it
+Use jquery to get the data and process it.
 This code will look similar to the code that uses fetch, but with jQuery syntax.
-In addition there won't be the extra setp of extra JSON from the body of the repsonse.
+In addition there won't be the extra step of extra JSON from the body of the response.
 Note that a link to the jQuery version 3 CDN has been added to the index.html.

-  - TODO use jQuery `get` commmand to request 3 results from the randomuser.me api
+  - TODO use jQuery `get` command to request 3 results from the randomuser.me api
   ```JavaScript
 $.get( "https://randomuser.me/api/", { results: 3 } )
   ```